rootstrap/blog/content/A take on empowering ActiveRecord.md

 Post.where{ num_comments < 7 }
 ```

-They describe the block as "magical" but I don't think there's anything magic going on, we are pretty used to using blocks everywhere, [FactoryBot](https://github.com/thoughtbot/factory_bot) and [Rspec](https://rspec.info/) are the first examples that come to my mind, where they've built a great DSL with blocks and the use of `instance_exec`.
+The Sequel people describe the block as "magical" but I don't think there's anything magical going on, we are pretty used to using blocks everywhere, [FactoryBot](https://github.com/thoughtbot/factory_bot) and [Rspec](https://rspec.info/) are the first examples that come to my mind, where they've built a great DSL with blocks and the use of `instance_exec`.

 ## What about associations?

-Another thing I find difficult right know is filtering using attributes from two different tables, I'm talking about queries like:
+Another thing I find difficult right now is filtering using attributes from two different tables, I'm talking about queries like:

 ```ruby
 Post.join(:author).where("posts.likes > users.age")